 Photo clutter monopolizes precious space in drawers, on closet shelves or hidden under the bed.
 Out of sight, out of mind?
 And, don’t be fooled by digital collections.
 They, too, become overwhelming and that clutter is taking up precious digital space.

 Photo chaos follows right along with the clutter when we desperately begin searching for a special photo and uncover piles and piles of neglected images.
 Good intention once prevailed, but easily forgotten.
 Did you say to yourself, “I am going to sort, categorize and produce scrapbooks, someday!”

 Photo confusion is the result of way-too-many photo collections.
 Photos seems to have no end.
-They continually multiply.
+They continually multiply faster than the rabbits.
 Our psyche cannot handle the overwhelming amount, so we stored these collections away, out of sight.
-Before we know it we are organizationally challenged — at least where the photos are concerned.
+Before we know it, we are organizationally challenged — at least where the photos are concerned.